Algeria appoints new government amid worst political crisis in decades

-ALGIERS (Reuters) - Algeria has appointed a new government, state television said on Thursday, as the country faces its biggest political crisis in decades and a raft of economic problems caused by falling energy revenues.
+ALGIERS (Reuters) - Algeria appointed a new government on Thursday, as the country faces its biggest political crisis in decades and a raft of economic problems caused by falling energy revenues.

-The list of cabinet ministers appointed by President Abdelmajdid Tebboune, who was elected last month, and Prime Minister Abdelaziz Djerad, appointed on Saturday, was not immediately released.
+President Abdelmadjid Tebboune was elected last month and appointed Abdelaziz Djerad as prime minister on Saturday.
+They have kept several important posts unchanged, seemingly signaling continuity in major state policies.

+Abderrahmane Raouia was re-appointed finance minister, after previously serving in that post from 2017 until last March, when he was replaced.
+As is usual in Algeria, Tebboune will act as defense minister.

 Mass protests that broke out in February succeeded in unseating veteran president Abdelaziz Bouteflika in April.
 An election to replace him was postponed twice as protesters said it would be illegitimate while the ruling elite stayed in place.